What Age Should I Start Taking Collagen?

 From birth to the age of approximately 20, our collagen levels gradually increase, and from 20-25 an optimum level of collagen is maintained.
 This is when our natural collagen levels peak.

 After the age of 25, however, we start to lose collagen.
 Our levels of collagen decrease gradually at first, but this decrease accelerates around the age of 50, which, for women, often marks the beginning of perimenopause.
-Women entering this stage of life often take supplements to alleviate some of the symptoms associated with menopause, and our Absoluters report Absolute Collagen as having a positive effect on some of these symptoms.

-By the age of 60-70, natural collagen production is very low, and by this time most people are already experiencing the most visible, prominent signs of aging - thinning hair, wrinkles, aching joints, brittle nails and dry skin being among the most common complaints.
+By the age of 60-70, natural collagen production is very low, and by this time most people are already experiencing the most visible, prominent signs of aging - thinning hair, wrinkles, brittle nails and dry skin being among the most common complaints.

 What Are The Signs You Should Start Taking Collagen?